yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Do AI systems associate your brand with the topics, services and expertise areas you want to be known for?
+Do AI systems associate your brand with the products, services, expertise and topics you want to be known for?

 Why It Matters:

-Correct associations increase recommendation relevance.
+Brands are increasingly discovered through topic association rather than direct brand searches.

 ---